 INSULATORS FOR ELECTROSTATIC PRECIPITATOR (ESP)

-NTP Products manufactures and supplies worldwide, insulators for Electrostatic precipitators (ESP).
-These insulators are made of a specially ceramic material developed to operate at temperatures up to 400°C in a DC field and at voltages of 50kV – 150kV DC typically.
+NTP Products AS manufactures and supplies insulators for electrostatic precipitators (ESP) worldwide.
+These insulators are made of a special ceramic material developed to operate at temperatures typically up to 400°C in a DC field and at voltages of 50kV – 150kV DC.